ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 # To-do list

-Nothing by now, if you have something to suggest you can use 'Feature Request' button on App main window and send your Feature Request or Improvement.
+Nothing by now, if you have something to suggest you can use 'Feature Request' button on application main window and send your Feature Request or Improvement.

 # Compiling from source code